 What should I do if I forget a dose?

-If you miss a dose of tenofovir DF, take the missed dose as soon as you remember it.
+If you miss aof tenofovir DF, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can tenofovir disoproxil fumarate cause?

 Tenofovir DF may cause side effects.
 Some side effects of tenofovir DF can be serious as noted above.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.

 Other possible side effects of tenofovir DF include: